Restoration of the Sistine Chapel frescoes: Preparation and approach

 In 1979 Colalucci undertook a series of experiments to discover the right approach for the restoration of the frescoes of the Sistine Chapel.
 The investigation began by testing small areas of the wall fresco, Conflict over the Body of Moses by Matteo de Lecce, which had similar physical and chemical attributes to the painting techniques employed on Michelangelo's frescoes.
 Trials to find the right solvents were continued on a small portion of the Eleazar and Matthan lunette.

 Because of the height of the ceiling and the inaccessibility of the ceiling frescoes, the precise nature of the damage and the problems that would be encountered by the restoration team could not be entirely foreseen until after the decision to restore was taken, and the scaffolding was in place.
 According to Colalucci, the continued scientific analysis and the response of the restorers to the particular problems was an ongoing part of the process, rather than the conservation team deciding on a single treatment for every part of the building.

-In 1980 the decision to undertake a total restoration was taken.
-Nippon Television Network Corporation of Japan provided major funding of US$4.2 million in exchange for the filming rights.
+In 1980, the decision to undertake a total restoration was taken.
+Nippon Television Network Corporation of Japan provided major funding of US$4.2 million in exchange for the exclusive reproduction rights.